Gleam Gathering 2026

 GLEAM GATHERING 2026 IS A GO!
 We will be gathering on Saturday 21 February 2026 in Bristol, UK!
 We are truly honoured to announce our first keynote speaker: Louis Pilfold The interest forms made it clear that a key attraction would be seeing the main Gleamlin in person and he has kindly agreed to join us.

-Speakers & Pannelists
+Speakers & Panellists

 Louis Pilfold